Cincinesh/tue/docs/functions/vec/set_xy_rg.md

 ```

 Sets the first two components of this [`vec`](../../headers/vec.md), either
 using a whole `vec2` or individual component values.

-This function is only
-available when `N > 2`.
+These functions are only available when `N > 2`.

 License
 -------